thomasebsmith/fleet/docs/index.md

   ```
   depending on what target was built.

+Note: You can run `make --debug` to build Fleet with debugging hooks enabled.

 ## About the Language
 Fleet's philosophy is one of simplicity: its grammar is extremely simple, with
 no keywords or special cases.
 The language implements as little built-in